computron/scientific-paper-flow/README.md

 1. Sign into your Google Account
 2. Click each of the links below to create a copy of the corresponding step in the Google form.
 Following the link will prompt you to make a copy in your own Google account.
 3. If a menu item asks you to restore a folder (for storing responses), click “Yes”
+4. After copying the form, you will be in "edit" mode.
+To *use* the form, send the form to yourself or whomever you'd like to fill it out.

 * Step 1. https://tinyurl.com/397783f8
 * Step 2. https://tinyurl.com/muwbmdh8